 - police can investigate the reported crime if warranted; and

 - the university can accurately disclose crime statistics as required by the Clery Act.

 III.
 Campus Security Authorities

 Campus Security Authorities are, according to federal regulation, employees who have significant responsibility for student or campus activities or who have security responsibilities as part of their jobs.
 Each Dean, Vice President, and other university unit head designates each employee in his or her unit who meets the definition of “Campus Securities Authority.”
-The Office of Compliance and Policy notifies Campus Security Authorities of their responsibilities.
+The Office of Compliance & Equity notifies Campus Security Authorities of their responsibilities.

 IV.
 Reporting Obligation: What, When and How to Report

 What to Report: There are many types of crimes.
 This policy is focused on “Clery Act crimes,” which are:

 - sexual violence and other sex offenses, forcible or non-forcible, but not including sexual harassment or indecent exposure (sexual violence must be reported to the Title IX Coordinator)